 Long-term CareLong-term care provides specialized nursing and personal care services to individuals who can no longer live on their own, with family or home care supports.
 These services are provided while respecting each resident’s dignity and personal choices.

-Services provided in a long-term care nursing home include:
+Services are provided in both public and private long-term care nursing homes and include:

 - 24-hour nursing care;